 Our members’ appliances fall under the general title of electrical and electronic equipment (EEE).
 When the appliances reach the end of their useful lives, they are termed used electrical and electronic equipment (UEEE), and when disposed of they become waste electrical and electronic equipment (WEEE).

-Disposal of WEEE is covered by the European Union’s WEEE Directive.
+Disposal of WEEE is covered by the UK/ European Union’s WEEE Directive.
 This was first introduced into UK law in 2007 by the Waste Electronic and Electrical Equipment Regulations 2006.
-The current UK regulations date from 2013 and are due to be amended again next year.
-The aim of the legislation is to reduce the amount of electrical and electronic waste and to encourage everyone to reuse, recycle and recover it.
+The current UK regulations date from 2013 and are due for review.
+The aim of the legislation is to reduce the amount of electrical and electronic waste and to encourage everyone to reuse, recycle and recover end of life electricals.

 Our members provide information on how to dismantle and dispose of their products when they come to the end of their life, and mark them accordingly.
 They finance the cost of treating and recovering the types of products that they produce through registered compliance schemes.

-In 2020 large domestic appliances which include fridge freezers, washing machines and dishwashers are expected to account for over 60% of the total WEEE collected by tonnage.
-Small appliances such as vacuum cleaners, hairdryers and toasters are expected to account for a further 7%.
+Large domestic appliances which include fridge freezers, washing machines and dishwashers account for over 60% of the total WEEE collected by tonnage.
+Small appliances such as vacuum cleaners, hairdryers and toasters account for a further 7%.

 WEEE is divided into various waste streams for safe disposal and, increasingly, to be recycled into new products.
 Pioneering work undertaken by the Waste & Resource Action Plan (WRAP) has demonstrated that even shredded fridge waste can be recycled into new panels.
 It is expected that recycling will account for an ever-larger proportion of the waste stream.